asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 There currently is no way for chan_websocket to re-frame or re-time codecs whose data streams contain packet headers or can't be broken up on arbitrary byte/sample boundaries.
 For this reason, codecs like opus and speex are handled in ["passthrough mode"](#passthrough-mode) where the application is responsible for correctly framing and timing the media it sends to Asterisk.
 ///

 When the websocket channel is created, a `MEDIA_WEBSOCKET_OPTIMAL_FRAME_SIZE` channel variable will be set that tells you the amount of data Asterisk needs to create a good 20ms frame using the codec you specified in the dialstring.
-This is also reported in the `MEDIA_START` TEXT message.
+This is also reported in the `MEDIA_START` event (See [Control Commands and Events](#control-commands-and-events) below.
 If you send a websocket message with a length that's exactly that size or some even multiple of that size, the channel driver will happily break that message up into the correctly sized frames and send one frame to the Asterisk core every 20ms with no leftover data.
 If you send an oddly sized message though, the extra data that won't fill a frame will be dropped.
 However...

 If you need to send a file or a buffer received from an external source like an AI agent or a file, it's quite possible that the buffer size won't be an even multiple of the optimal size.
-In this case, the app can send Asterisk a `START_MEDIA_BUFFERING` TEXT websocket message before sending the media.
+In this case, the app can send Asterisk a `START_MEDIA_BUFFERING` command before sending the media.
 This tells the channel driver to buffer the data received so it can make full frames even across multiple received BINARY messages.
-That process will continue until the app sends Asterisk a `STOP_MEDIA_BUFFERING` TEXT message.
+That process will continue until the app sends Asterisk a `STOP_MEDIA_BUFFERING` command.
 When the channel driver receives that, it'll take whatever data is left in the buffer that couldn't make a full frame with, append silence to it to make up a full frame and send that to the core.

 So why can't Asterisk just do that process all the time and dispense with the TEXT messages?
 Well, let's say the app sends a message with an odd amount of data and the channel driver saves off the odd bit.
 What happens if you don't send any data for a while?
 If 20ms goes by and the channel driver doesn't get any more data what is it supposed to do with the leftover?
 If it appends silence to make a full frame and sends it to the core, then the app sends more data after 30ms, the caller will hear a gap in the audio.
-If the app does that a lot, it'll be a bad experience for ther caller.
+If the app does that a lot, it'll be a bad experience for the caller.

 ### Max Message Size and Flow Control